dji-sdk/Onboard-SDK-ROS/ReadMe.md

-# DJI Onboard SDK ROS 3.5
+# DJI Onboard SDK ROS 3.3

 ## Latest Update

-OSDK ROS 3.5 was released on 18 Dec 2017.
+OSDK ROS 3.6 was released on Feb 1st 2018.
 This release brings new features for the Matrice 210 and 210 RTK aircraft.
-Developers will now have access to the live streams of the main (Zenmuse X4 and X5S) and FPV cameras.
-Additionally, more complete license information is added to the core repository.
+In addition to providing camera feed data from the previous release, this release features several improvements to the main node and new demos for stereo data.
 Please see the [release notes](https://developer.dji.com/onboard-sdk/documentation/appendix/releaseNotes.html) for more information.

-## Previous Release
-OSDK ROS 3.4 was released on 22 Nov 2017.
-This release introduces support for Matrice 210 and 210 RTK.
-Developers will now have access to previously unavailable data such as front-facing and downward-facing stereo camera feeds through USB.

 ## Quick Start Guide